Arrtourz/YOLOV5-Mask-Detection/README.md

 <details open>
 <summary>Web API</summary>

-Implement the API via flack of custom model weight
-API consisting of a form where you can upload an image, and see the inference result of the model in the browser.
+Implement the API via flack of custom model weight, API consisting of a form where you can upload an image, and see the inference result of the model in the browser.

 ```bash